 Why Am I Not Losing Weight on Zepbound?

-While Zepbound (tirzepatide) has shown to be effective for weight loss in many people, some may experience slower progress or hit a plateau.
+While Zepbound (tirzepatide) has been shown to be effective for weight loss in many people, some may experience slower progress or hit a plateau.
 Here’s why you’re not losing weight on Zepbound:

-1. Your dosage is too low: Zepbound treatment begins with a lower dose of 2.5 mg, which is gradually increased by 2.5 mg every 4 weeks.
+Zepbound treatment begins with a lower dose of 2.5 mg, which is gradually increased by 2.5 mg every 4 weeks.
 If you’re on a lower dose, it may take longer to see desired results.
 Speak with your healthcare provider about adjusting your dose to ensure it aligns with your weight loss goals.

-2. You’ve not changed your diet: Weight loss with Zepbound is most effective when combined with a healthy, low-calorie diet.
-Even though the medication helps suppress appetite, consuming high-calorie or highly processed foods can slow your weight loss progress.
-It’s important to eat a low-calorie diet and foods low in fat to maximize the benefits of Zepbound.
+Weight loss with Zepbound is most effective when combined with a healthy, low-calorie diet.
+Although the medication helps suppress appetite, consuming high-calorie or highly processed foods can hinder your weight loss progress.
+It’s essential to consume a low-calorie diet and foods low in fat to optimize the benefits of Zepbound.

-3. You’re not physically active: While Zepbound can help reduce weight on its own, exercising regularly can enhance your results.
+While Zepbound can help reduce weight on its own, exercising regularly can enhance your results.
 A sedentary lifestyle may prevent you from achieving the full potential of the medication.
-Adding exercise into your daily routine—even light activities like walking around your neighborhood, skipping rope, or yoga—can help you achieve your goals.
+Adding exercise into your daily routine—even light activities like walking around your neighborhood, skipping rope, or doing yoga—can help you achieve your goals.

-4. You’ve reached a plateau: Some people may experience an initial weight loss followed by a plateau as their bodies adjust to the medication.
+Some people may experience an initial weight loss followed by a plateau as their bodies adjust to the medication.
 This is normal and doesn’t mean Zepbound has stopped working.
 To overcome this, focus on maintaining consistency with your treatment plan and making gradual changes to your routine, such as modifying your diet or increasing physical activity.

-5. You have a medical condition or are on other medications: Some pre-existing medical conditions, like hypothyroidism or hormonal imbalances, can interfere with weight loss.
+Some pre-existing medical conditions, like hypothyroidism or hormonal imbalances, can interfere with weight loss.
 Some medications, like antidepressants or corticosteroids, may also cause weight gain or make losing weight more challenging.
 If you suspect an underlying condition or medication is affecting your progress, discuss this with your healthcare provider.

 How long does a person have to take Zepbound?

 Zepbound is prescribed as part of a long-term weight management plan.
 It is designed for chronic weight management rather than short-term use.
-Many patients may need to take it for months or even years to achieve and maintain their target weight.
+You may need to take it for months or even years to achieve and maintain your target weight.

 Once you achieve your weight loss goals, you may continue to take Zepbound to help maintain your results and prevent weight regain.
 In an Eli Lily trial, people with obesity or overweight and without diabetes lost more weight if they used Zepbound for 88 weeks than those who discontinued after 36 weeks.
 However, they retained a 9.5% weight loss.

 Achieve Your Weight Loss Goals with NP2GO’s Expert Care

 At NP2GO, we understand that losing weight can be a challenging journey, but with the right support, it’s achievable.
 Our experienced team of healthcare providers offers personalized weight loss solutions, including telehealth consultations for Zepbound (tirzepatide) and other weight loss medications like Wegovy (semaglutide).
-Serving clients all over the country, we provide the convenience of virtual visits and expert guidance to help you reach your weight goals—whether you’re just starting or need ongoing support.

 Book an appointment with NP2GO today, and let us tailor a plan that fits your unique needs and lifestyle.
 With our affordable pricing, you’ll receive the care and attention you need to make lasting, positive changes.